-Figure 5.3 illustrates site characteristics and future land use considerations for institutional lands at the Queen Alexandra site which is identified on the Future Land Use Map (Map 5.2) as an Institutional Mixed/Master Plan Area (see Map 5.2).
+Figure 5.3 illustrates site characteristics and future land use considerations for institutional lands at the Queen Alexandra site which is identified as an Institutional Mixed/Master Plan Area (see Map 5.2).

 Master Plans are to:

 - Identify existing land uses including all buildings and structures, - Address future land use and as applicable density, height, greenspace and development phasing, - Incorporate transportation demand management measures, and - Address access and mobility, open spaces and natural features, sustainable design and connectivity with the surrounding neighbourhood.